-- A. ACTION REQUESTED: Adopt the Transportation Improvement Program (TIP) and Annual Element to serve as the basis for receipt of federal transportation funds by local jurisdictions, the Oregon Department of Transportation (ODOT) and Tri-Met. - B. POLICY IMPACT: Adoption of the TIP constitutes the following actions: - Past policy endorsement of projects is identified in the TIP (including projects to be funded with Interstate, Interstate Transfer, Federal Aid Urban and UMTA funds) thereby providing eligibility for federal funding. - Policy endorsement is provided for several new projects. - The current status of Interstate Transfer funding is accounted for, including past obligations and current funding level authorization (including escalation). - Interstate Transfer projects included in FY 81 are in accordance with priorities set by Resolutions No. 81-223 and No. 81-250 and includes programming of some \$10 million in excess of expected funds; unfunded projects will automatically shift into FY 82. - Approximately \$150 million of Interstate Transfer funding is programmed for FY 82 and includes all projects that will be considered for funding; actual FY 82 priorities will be established among these candidates later this year. - C. BUDGET IMPACT: The existing Metro budget provides for development of the TIP.
+- A. ACTION REQUESTED: Adopt the Transportation Improvement Program (TIP) and Annual Element to serve as the basis for receipt of federal transportation funds by local jurisdictions, the Oregon Department of Transportation (ODOT) and Tri-Met. - B. POLICY IMPACT: Adoption of the TIP constitutes the following actions: - Past policy endorsement of projects is identified in the TIP (including projects to be funded with Interstate, Interstate Transfer, Federal Aid Urban and UMTA funds) thereby providing eligibility for federal funding. - Policy endorsement is provided for several new projects. - The current status of Interstate Transfer funding is accounted for, including past obligations and current funding level authorization (including escalation). - Interstate Transfer projects included in FY 81 are in accordance with priorities set by Resolutions No. 81-223 and No. 81-250 and includes programming of some \$10 million in excess of expected funds; unfunded projects will automatically shift into FY 82. - Approximately \$150 million of Interstate Transfer funding is programmed for FY 82 and includes all projects that will be considered for funding; actual FY 82 priorities will be established among these candidates later this year.
+TPAC and JPACT have reviewed and approved this program and the Annual Element.
+C. BUDGET IMPACT: The existing Metro budget provides for development of the TIP.
 II.
 ANALYSIS: